And What Is Wisdom Father?

-The difference between a job and a vocation is, to my way of thinking, in the mind.
+The difference between a job and a vocation is, more often than not, in the mind.
 And the best way to turn that nine to five job into something more rewarding is to approach it differently.

 Whether it's your colleague or your customer, by focusing on the needs of the other you'll be able to make a positive difference to their lives with each and every interaction.

-You won't always be thanked for what you do but, before you know it, you're interactions will be accompanied by a smile and underpinned by the purest of intentions - your own.
+You won't always be thanked for what you do but, before you know it, your interactions will be accompanied by a smile and underpinned by the purest of intentions.

 Whether these interactions occur in person or over the phone doesn't matter.
 The approach you take will be noticed and, more often than not, appreciated.

 The Most Important Question Is Always Why

 But you won't be approaching your job seeking appreciation, opportunity or promotion.

 These things will come your way, over time, because positive people are, eventually, rewarded.
 Not just for what they do, but for how they go about doing it.